1970s Foldable Cube Table Lamp

 Period: 1970s – Mid-Century Modern.

-Designer: To be appraised, but this light has many similarities with the Dado table lamp designed by Cesare Casati in the 1970s and produced by the famous Italian company Martinelli Luce.
+This table lamp has many similarities with the Dado table lamp designed by Cesare Casati in the 1970s and produced by the famous Italian company Martinelli Luce.

-Manufacturer: In all probability a German company.
 Maybe it is a lamp by Pfäffle Leuchten (Robert Pfäffle K.G.
 Elektrotechnische und Beleuchtungskörper- Fabrik) from Villingen-Schwenningen.
 The company no longer exists.

 Other versions: At least also made in red, white and black.